 The streetcar also has straps you can use to hold onto, similar to buses if you’d like to stand during your ride.
 I took a short trip around the Operations Maintenance Center and I can say it was a smooth and pleasant ride.

 You can also get a sneak peek at part of the streetcar experience by checking out our new platforms.
 The streetcar has 14 stops adorned with art around the downtown Tempe area.
 The streetcar will primarily travel on Rio Salado Pkwy, Mill Ave. and Apache Blvd.
-A full map of the future streetcar route can be found here.

 The Tempe Streetcar is expected to be in operation later this year.
 I can’t wait to ride it and zip around downtown Tempe to shop and grab some ice cream on a hot day.
 If you want to learn more about the streetcar check out our project page.